AkshiSubha/MyFirstRepo/README.md

 # MyFirstRepo
-This is sample repository for learning
+This is sample repository for learning.
-Just upload one image and html file
+Just I upload one image and html file.